Whiz: A Fast and Flexible Data Analytics System: Data Store

-When a stage $v$ of job $j$ starts to generate intermediate data, DS invokes \circled{h2} to determine the number of machines $M_{v}$ for organizing $v$'s data. \circled{h2} picks $M_{v}$ between $2$ and a fraction of the total machines which are below $75\%$ of the quota $Q_{j}$ for $j$. $M_{v} \ge2$ ensures opportunities for data parallel processing (\secref{es:formulation}); a bounded $M_{v}$ (Table~\ref{tab:heuristics}) controls shuffle cost when data is processed (\secref{es:formulation}).
+When a stage $v$ of job $j$ starts to generate intermediate data, DS-M invokes \circled{h2} to determine the number of machines $M_{v}$ for organizing $v$'s data. \circled{h2} picks $M_{v}$ between $2$ and a fraction of the total machines which are $\le 75\%$ of the quota $Q_{j}$ for $j$. $M_{v} \ge2$ ensures opportunities for data parallel processing (\secref{es:formulation}); a bounded $M_{v}$ (Table~\ref{tab:heuristics}) controls the ES task launch overhead (\secref{es:formulation}).

-Given $M_{v}$, DS invokes \circled{h3} to generate a list of machines $\myvec{M_{v}}$ to materialize data on.
-It creates three sub-lists: (1) For load balancing, machines are sorted lightest-load-first, and only ones which are $\le 75\%$ quota usage for the corresponding job are considered.
-(2) For data locality, we prefer machines which already materialize other \granules{} for this stage $v$, or \granules{} from other stages whose output will be consumed by same downstream stage as $v$.
-(3) For fault tolerance, we pick machines where there are no \granules{} from any of $v$'s $k$ upstream stages in the job, sorted in descending order of $k$.\footnote{Thus, for the largest value of $k$, we have all machines that do not store data from {\em any} of $v$'s ancestors; for $k=1$ we have nodes that store data from the immediate parent of $v$} From the sub-lists, it picks least loaded machines that are data local and provide as {\em high fault tolerance as possible}.
+Given $M_{v}$, DS-M invokes \circled{h3} to generate a list of machines $\myvec{M_{v}}$ to materialize data on.
+It starts by creating three sub-lists: (1) For load balancing, machines are sorted lightest-load-first, and only ones which are $\le 75\%$ quota usage for the corresponding job are considered.
+(2) For data locality, we prefer machines which already materialize other \granules{} for this stage $v$, or \granules{} from other stages whose output will be consumed by same downstream stage as $v$ (e.g., the two map stages in Fig.~\ref{fig:sample-batch-analytics}).
+(3) For fault tolerance, we pick machines where there are no \granules{} from any of $v$'s $k$ upstream stages in the job, sorted in descending order of $k$.
+Thus, for the largest value of $k$, we have all machines that do not store data from {\em any} of $v$'s ancestors; for $k=1$ we have nodes that store data from the immediate parent of $v$.

-If despite completely trading off fault tolerance -- i.e., reaching the bottom of the fault tolerance sub-list -- the number of machines picked falls below $M_{v}$, we trade-off data locality as well and simply pick least-loaded machines.
-Finally, given $\myvec{M_{v}}$, DS invokes \circled{h4} and uniformly spreads the \granules{} across the machines.
+We pick machines from the sub-lists to maximally meet our objectives in 3 steps: (1) Pick least loaded machines that are data local and offer as {\em high fault tolerance as possible} (machines present in all three sub-lists).
+Note that as we go down the fault tolerance list in search of a total of $M_{v}$ machines, we trade-off fault tolerance.
+(2) If despite reaching minimum fault tolerance as possible, i.e., reaching the bottom of the fault tolerance sub-list -- the number of machines picked falls below $M_{v}$, we completely trade-off fault tolerance and pick least loaded machines that are data local (machines present in load balancing and data local sub-lists).
+(3) If still the number of machines picked falls below $M_{v}$, we trade-off data locality and simply pick least-loaded machines.

+Finally, given $\myvec{M_{v}}$, DS-M invokes \circled{h4} and instantiates a fixed number ($G$) of \granules{} per machine leading to total \granules{} per-stage ($N$) to be $G\times M_{v}$.
+While a large G would aid us in better handling of skew and computation as the \granules{} can be processed in parallel, it comes at the cost of significant scheduling and storage overheads.
+We empirically study the sensitivity to $G$ (in \secref{subsec:sa}); based on this, our prototype uses $G = 24$.